-Later, in Section 8.1, devoted to the definition of configurations of objects and messages for object-based programming, we will present several modules where additional data are introduced in order to run some tests.
-For example, the following module introduces three new constants to be used as object identifiers, and a new constant to be used as a test configuration.
-This configuration constant is identified with a term of sort Configuration in the imported module BANK-ACCOUNT by means of an equation whose righthand side is omitted below.
+In Section 6.1.4, we presented an object-oriented module ACCOUNT specifying bank accounts.
+In order to run some tests, the following module introduces three new constants to be used as object identifiers, and a new constant to be used as a test configuration.
+This configuration constant is identified with a term of sort Configuration in the imported module ACCOUNT by means of an equation whose righthand side is omitted below.
 However, constants A-001, A-002, and A-003 are new data elements, i.e., junk, of sort Oid.
-The sort Oid was declared in the module CONFIGURATION, but since it was imported in including mode in BANK-ACCOUNT, it is not necessary to import it in a different mode.
+Sorts Oid and Configuration are declared in the predefined module CONFIGURATION (see Section 6.1), which is implicitly imported in including mode in all object-oriented modules.
+Since imported in including mode in ACCOUNT-TEST, it is not necessary to import it in a different mode.
+However, since junk is being added, the ACCOUNT module should be imported in the ACCOUNT-TEST module in either including or extending modes.
 Therefore, the appropriate importation mode is extending.

 '''

-mod BANK-ACCOUNT-TEST is
+omod ACCOUNT-TEST is

-ex BANK-ACCOUNT .
+ex ACCOUNT .

-ops A-001 A-002 A-003 : -> 0id .
+ops A-001 A-002 A-003 : -> Oid .

 op bankConf : -> Configuration .

 eq bankConf = ... .

-endm
+endom

 '''

-The following example, from Section 8.3, is more interesting, in that it introduces new sorts MsgBody and Request, not just new constants for a sort in the imported module.
+The following example, from Section 7.5, is more interesting, in that it introduces new sorts MsgBody and Request, not just new constants for a sort in the imported module.
 Still, the appropriate importation mode is extending because there are no new rewrite rules and no equations, and thus no confusion between elements in imported sorts is introduced.